Welcome to today's edition of the Rush 24-7 podcast.

 And all they had to hear from Brown was he's the 41st vote against health care.

-I mean, that's ball game, Peggy.
+I mean, that's ballgame, Peggy.

 So at the end of his program, Zakaria makes a commentary, and it's to us Republicans, and he warns us to forget Massachusetts.

-Today's conservative movement he says is dying because it is harshly ideological, very different from the grounded philosophical movement of the past, in which there were great thinkers like William F. Buckley, Irving Kristol.
+Today's conservative movement, he says, is dying because it is harshly ideological, very different from the grounded philosophical movement of the past, in which there were great thinkers like William F. Buckley, Irving Kristol.

 Those were the people who personified the right.

-Today Rush Limbaugh speaks for the movement.
+Today, Rush Limbaugh speaks for the movement.

-Tannenhaus argues that right now, conservatism serves as a kind of movement of obstruction, recrimination that is not offer a thought-out set of ideas, nothing voters will hold on to in the long run.
+Tannenhaus argues that right now, conservatism serves as a kind of movement of obstruction, recrimination that does not offer a thought-out set of ideas.

 And there you have elitism and out of touchness, unmasked and on parade.

-No ideas on this program, no ideas from Mark Levin's book.
+No ideas on this program, no ideas from Mark Levin's book, no ideas in any of the movement conservative people here.

 We're dying.